What are Discretionary Housing Payments?

 How much extra can I get?

-This depends on your circumstances, but we cannot pay more than your eligible weekly rent or the full Council Tax.
+This depends on your circumstances, but we cannot pay more than your eligible weekly rent.

 What if I don't get any extra payments?

 We have a limit to the amount of extra payments we can make and if we decide that you do not really need any additional help it will be because there are other people whose need is greater than yours.
 You will always be notified of the decision in writing.

 What if I don't agree with the Decision?

 As Discretionary Payments are not the same as benefit payments, the normal benefit rules on appeals do not apply.

 You cannot ask for an appeal tribunal but you can ask us to have another look at your application.
 A senior officer will then consider your application and you will be notified of the outcome in writing.
 This decision will be final.

 - Certain elements of the rent eg heating, lighting, water charges and charges to cover meals

 - Increases to the rent due to outstanding rent arrears